mudassirmaqbool/laravel-ebay/README.md

 [![Monthly Downloads](https://poser.pugx.org/hkonnet/laravel-ebay/d/monthly)](//packagist.org/packages/hkonnet/laravel-ebay)
 [![License](https://poser.pugx.org/hkonnet/laravel-ebay/license)](//packagist.org/packages/hkonnet/laravel-ebay)

-This package is based on [Ebay SDK](https://github.com/davidtsadler/ebay-sdk-php) written by David T. Sadler.
+This package is a fork from [laravel-ebay](https://github.com/hkonnet/laravel-ebay)

+## UPDATE:

+Added support for php 7.2+ by updating dependancy from [Ebay-Sdk](https://github.com/hkonnet/laravel-ebay) by David T. Sadler to [Ebay-Sdk](https://github.com/BenMorel/ebay-sdk-php) by benMorel

 This package will organize all the configuration according to laravel and make you use the SDK with out doing any exceptional work or configurations.

 ## Getting Started